 Top Picks For Bird Baths

 I have always looked for easy to clean surfaces.
-As well, in my experience, darker colours or green and blue giving the effect of water found in nature, attract birds better than solid light colours.
+As well, in my experience, darker colors or green and blue giving the effect of water found in nature, attract birds better than solid light colors.

 Hanging Bird Baths